- Early Recognition of Impacted Eyeteeth is the Key to Successful Treatment

 Normally, the maxillary canine teeth are the last of the “front” teeth to erupt into place.
 They usually come into place around age 13 and cause any space left between the upper front teeth to close tighter together.
 If a canine tooth becomes impacted, every effort is made to get it to erupt into its proper position in the dental arch.
 The techniques involved to aid eruption can be applied to any impacted tooth in the upper or lower jaw, but most commonly they are applied to the maxillary canine (upper eye) teeth.
 Sixty percent of these impacted eyeteeth are located on the palatal (roof of the mouth) side of the dental arch.
 The remaining impacted canine teeth are found in the middle of the supporting bone but stuck in an elevated position above the roots of the adjacent teeth or out to the facial side of the dental arch.

 The older the patient, the more likely an impacted eyetooth will not erupt by nature’s forces alone even if the space is available for the tooth to fit in the dental arch.
-The American Association of Orthodontists recommends that a panorex screening x-ray, along with a dental examination, be performed on all dental patients at around the age of seven years to count the teeth and determine if there are problems with eruption of the adult teeth.
+The American Association of Orthodontists recommends that a panorex screening x-ray, along with a dental examination, be performed on all dental patients at around the age of seven years to count the teeth and determine if there are problems with the eruption of the adult teeth.
 It is important to determine whether all the adult teeth are present or are some adult teeth missing.
 Are there extra teeth present or unusual growths that are blocking the eruption of the eyetooth?
 Is there extreme crowding or too little space available causing an eruption problem with the eyetooth?
 This exam is usually performed by your general dentist or hygienist who will refer you to an orthodontist if a problem is identified.
-Treating such a problem may involve an orthodontist placing braces to open spaces to allow for proper eruption of the adult teeth.
+Treating such a problem may involve an orthodontist placing braces in open spaces to allow for proper eruption of the adult teeth.
 Treatment may also require referral to an oral surgeon for extraction of over-retained baby teeth and/or selected adult teeth that are blocking the eruption of the all-important eyeteeth.
-The oral surgeon may also need to remove any extra teeth (supernumerary teeth) or growths that are blocking eruption of any of the adult teeth.
+The oral surgeon may also need to remove any extra teeth (supernumerary teeth) or growths that are blocking the eruption of any of the adult teeth.
 If the eruption path is cleared and the space is opened up by age 11-12, there is a good chance the impacted eyetooth will erupt with nature’s help alone.
 If the eyetooth is allowed to develop too much (age 13-14), the impacted eyetooth will not erupt by itself even with the space cleared for its eruption.
 If the patient is too old (over 40), there is a much higher chance the tooth will be fused in position.
 In these cases, the tooth will not budge despite all the efforts of the orthodontist and oral surgeon to erupt it into place.
 Sadly, the only option at this point is to extract the impacted tooth and consider an alternate treatment to replace it in the dental arch (crown on a dental implant or a fixed bridge).

 Are You Ready to Find the Relief You Deserve?